3 DIY Homemade Face Scrub Recipes for Oily Skin

-With just a few kitchen pantry items, you can whip up some efficient homemade face scrubs without having to worry about toxic substances and chemicals in artificial ones.
-Using your own homemade kind is the way to go if you're apprehensive about putting chemical products on your face.
+With just a few items from your kitchen pantry, you can whip up some effective homemade face scrubs without having to worry about the toxic substances and chemicals in artificial, store-bought ones.
+Using your own homemade scrubs is the way to go if you're apprehensive about putting chemical products on your face.

 We'll look at three amazingly simple and easy to make scrubs in this article, each will have a different focus:

 To prevent acne, you need to deep cleanse your face to get rid of the dirt, grime, pollution and germs lodged within your pores.
-This simple recipe uses only 3 ingredients: Oatmeal, honey yogurt which are all powerful acne-fighting foods that can be topically applied to acne prone skin.
+This simple recipe uses only three ingredients: oatmeal, honey and yogurt.
+These are all powerful acne-fighting foods that can be topically applied to acne-prone skin.

 Benefit for skin

 Natural absorbent.
 Deep cleanses pores hence removing excess sebum and germs.
 Gently exfoliates and nourishes oily skin.